Rank-one Boolean tensor factorization and the multilinear polytope: Introduction

 In this paper, we focus on the simplest case of BTF; namely, the case with $r=1$, referred to as the~\emph{rank-one BTF}.
 This problem can be formulated as the following optimization problem:

 Rank-one BTF is NP-hard in general~\cite{Miet11} and to this date no algorithm with theoretical guarantees is known for this problem.
 In this paper, we introduce novel linear programming (LP) relaxations with theoretical performance guarantees for rank-one BTF.
+To this end, in the following, we present an equivalent integer programming reformulation of Problem~\eqref{pr comb} in an extended space.
+Define